MachuaninEzequiel/MachuaninEzequiel/README.md

 <p align="center">
   <em>
     <h1>Welcome to my GitHub!
 Let me introduce myself:</h1>
-                  I'm 25 years old and currently in the advanced stages of my studies in Information Systems Engineering at UTN (National Technological University), Resistencia Campus.
+                  I'm 25 years old and currently in the advanced stages of my studies in Information Systems Engineering at UTN (Universidad Tecnologica Nacional), regional Resistencia.
                                       I also hold an advanced level of English after more than 10 years of academic study.
   </em>
   <br>